qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 - *Custom Sidebar Height*: Set a custom line height in Project View (min: 18, max: 30)
 - *Custom Tree Indent*: Fine tune indent of Project View items (both left and right indent)
 - *Bold directories*: Set bold font weight for directories in the Project View
+- *Selected Indicator Style*: Change the style of the indicator of the selected item in trees
+  - *Border*: Add a small border to the left
+  - *Dot*: Add a dot on the selected item
+  - *None*: Remove the indicator
+- *Thickness*: Control the thickness of the indicator
 - *Arrows Style*: Change the style of the arrows in trees.
 Choices:
   - *Material*: Chevron arrows
   - *Darcula*: Triangle arrows